State's open meeting law changes prompt concerns

 The law states, "Five days after the meeting minutes must be available for inspection and must be posted to a website, if one exists, that is maintained or has been designated as the official website."

 For a town like Peru, with town offices open only twice a week, Cobb said it may be difficult to get all the minutes and agendas posted by the time they should be.
+Cobb said she has no problem with government transparency, but that this change could possibly make it harder for Peru to comply with the law.
+However, they have decided to move forward and continue with their website development, she said.

 Representative Patti Komline said there were unintended consequences with this law and other problems that have arisen.
 She said she will be working with Senator Dick Sears and others to address the issues this coming January in Montpelier.